XantreDev/preact-signals/packages/react/README.md

 - no runtime react internals patching
 - uses babel plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
+- if environment doesn't support babel plugin - exports HOC to subscribe your components to signals
 - achieves the same features by bundler aliasing for react

+There are two ways of tracking signals:

+- `automatic` - using babel plugin to subscribe your components to signals (based on official `@preact/signals-react-transform`).
+- `manual` - manual adding tracking to your components with HOC

 ## Alterations